Inferring biological processes with intrinsic noise from cross-sectional data: Introduction

 where $\mathbf{W}$ is a standard $d$-dimensional Wiener process, $\mathbf{f} : \mathbb{R}^{d} \rightarrow \mathbb{R}^d$ is a deterministic force and $\mathbf{G} : \mathbb{R}^{d} \rightarrow \mathbb{R}^{d \times d}$ the intrinsic noise model.
 Many molecular processes in cells have been shown to follow negative binomial statistics \cite{ahlmann-eltze2023comparison, choudhary2022comparison}, revealing a strong correlation between the amplitude of regulation and intrinsic noise.
 As a result, a biologically plausible intrinsic noise model $\mathbf{G}(\mathbf{x})$ can be force and state-dependent.

-The formulation via \cref{eq:diffusion} in terms of stochastic trajectories $\{\mathbf{x}(t), t \geq 0\}$ is equivalent to a formulation in terms of the transition probability $p(\mathbf{x},t| \mathbf{y},s)$, which describes the probability to reach the state $\mathbf{x}$ at time $t$, having started in $\mathbf{y}$ at time $s$ \cite{gardiner2009stochastic}.
+The formulation via Eq.~(\ref{eq:diffusion}) in terms of stochastic trajectories $\{\mathbf{x}(t), t \geq 0\}$ is equivalent to a formulation in terms of the transition probability $p(\mathbf{x},t| \mathbf{y},s)$, which describes the probability to reach the state $\mathbf{x}$ at time $t$, having started at $\mathbf{y}$ at time $s$ \cite{gardiner2009stochastic}.
 Its evolution obeys the Kolmogorov forward equation,